What is a credit union?

 A board of directors is elected from within the membership of the credit union.

-The credit union is audited by independent certified auditors savers are protected by the Governments Financial Services Compensation Scheme (FSCS) scheme for eligible deposits up to £75,000 from the 1 January 2016, the same as banks and building societies.
+The credit union is audited by independent certified auditors.
+Savers are protected by the Governments Financial Services Compensation Scheme (FSCS) scheme.
+It is eligible for deposits up to £75,000.
+It is the same standard that applies to banks and building societies.

 What makes credit unions different?

-Credit unions differ from other financial institutions in many important aspects, such as:
+Credit unions differ from other financial institutions in many important aspects:

 Credit unions